Random Discretization of the Finite Fourier Transform and Related Kernel Random Matrices: Numerical examples

-{\bf Example 2:} In this example, we have considered the random matrix $H,$ with $n=300$ and different values of the bandwidth $2\leq m\leq 20.$ In Figure 1 (a), we have plotted the eigenvalues $(\lambda_{j}(A^*A))_{0\leq j\leq 35 }$ of the random matrix $A^*A,$ arranged in the decreasing order, versus the eigenvalues of $\mathcal Q_m.$ Then, we have repeated the previous numerical tests with the random matrix $H$ instead of the matrix $A^*A.$ The obtained numerical results are given by Figure 1(b).
-Note that as predicted by proposition 3, the matrices $A^*A$ and $H,$ each has $m$ significant eigenvalues. \\ Also in order to check the decay of the eigenvalues of the random matrices $A^*A$ and $H.$ we have plotted in Figures 2 (a) and 2(b), the graphs of $\log(\lambda_j(A^*A))$ and $\log(\lambda_j(H)).$ Note that as predicted by our theoretical results, the eigenvalues of the random matrices $A^* A$ and $H$ have fast decays, starting around $k=m.$
+{\bf Example 2:} In this example, we have considered the random matrices $A^*A$ and $H_m,$ as described by section~3, with $n=300$ and different values of the bandwidth $2\leq m\leq 20.$ In Figure 1 (a), we have plotted the eigenvalues $(\lambda_{j}(A^*A))_{0\leq j\leq 35 }$ of the random matrix $A^*A,$ arranged in the decreasing order, versus the eigenvalues of $\mathcal Q_m.$ Then, we have repeated the previous numerical tests with the random matrix $H$ instead of the matrix $A^*A.$ The obtained numerical results are given by Figure 1(b).
+Note that as predicted by proposition 3, the matrices $A^*A$ and $H_m,$ each has $m$ significant eigenvalues. \\ Also in order to check the decay of the eigenvalues of the random matrices $A^*A$ and $H_m,$ we have plotted in Figures 2 (a) and 2(b), the graphs of $\log(\lambda_j(A^*A))$ and $\log(\lambda_j(H_m)).$ Note that as predicted by our theoretical results, the eigenvalues of the random matrices $A^* A$ and $H_m$ have fast decays, starting around $k=m.$ Note that the first few eigenvalues $\lambda_j(A^*A)$ are relatively larger than the corresponding eigenvalues $\lambda_j(\mathcal Q_m).$ We should mention that up to know, we do not have a satisfactory explanation to this local behaviour.